 Over the past several decades, NCRA's Government Relations Department has worked closely with Congress to protect and advance the court reporting profession.
-We think it is important to recognize and thank members of Congress that have over the years been very supportive of court reporters and the court reporting industry overal.
+We think it is important to recognize and thank members of Congress that have over the years been very supportive of court reporters and the court reporting industry overall.
 These members of Congress, as well as numerous others, have worked diligently on Capitol Hill to give a voice to the interests of the court reporting profession.

 Members of the US House of Representatives

-Rep. Ron Kind - Congressman Kind is is a long time supporter of the issues that affect court reporters day-to-day.
+Rep. Ron Kind - Congressman Kind is a long time supporter of the issues that affect court reporters day-to-day.
 Rep. Kind sponsored the legislation authorizing the Veteran's History Project, of which NCRA is an active participant.

 Rep. Rob Andrews - Rep. Andrews was a champion for the Training for Realtime Writers Act.
 This program offers grants to court reporting programs to train captioners, CART providers, and realtime reporters.